Many Americans signing up for new health care policies are receiving an unwelcome surprise: higher deductibles.

 Insurance plans, whether obtained through an employer or purchased individually via Affordable Care Act marketplaces, typically include a rise in deductibles compared to prior years, CBS News reports.

 Deductibles are the portion of medical bills individuals must pay before their insurance begins to cover the costs.
-They have surged 67% since 2010 for employer-sponsored plans, says an on the broadcaster’s “Moneywatch” news portal.
+They have surged 67% since 2010 for employer-sponsored plans, says an article on the broadcaster’s “Moneywatch” news portal.

 The average deductible for an individual bronze-level plan will exceed $5,700 for 2016, according a plan-comparison service cited in the article.